jdpaquette/jdpaquette.github.io/README.md

 So, my M4 Mac Mini came in today from Best Buy.
 Between work, I spent most of the day getting it setup and add apps to it that I plan to use.
 Needed basically everything installed on the little guy.
 I need productivity apps, design app, and programming apps all installed.
 Deciding what I want to use this go around (MS vs Google vs Apple) and (Adobe vs Affinity vs ...)
 (Davinci vs Final Cut Pro) etc...

+Oh yeah --- I also didn't do much programming at all.
+Just completed to exercises in SoloLearn Python to keep my streak going.
+Only at 292xp and fourth place.

 ### Day Nine
 Feb.
 11th, 2025